 Fewer graded assignments

-Almost all classes in college will have less graded work than high school.
+Almost all classes in college will have less graded work than in high school.
 Because of this, many assignments will require you to work on them over time and incorporate concepts and knowledge from a longer period than high school assignments.
 In addition, attendance and participation generally form a smaller percentage of grades in most college classrooms.

 This approach’s benefit is that most students will have longer to work on mastering concepts or perfecting papers than they might in high school.
 Utilizing peers and office hours to work through challenging concepts or improve writing assignments is a common part of college learning.